 The school wishes to use information about your child as part of an automated (i.e. electronically-operated) recognition system.
-This is for the purposes of The information from your child that we wish to use is referred to as 'biometric information' (see next paragraph).
+This is for the purposes of access to the eye gaze communication system.
+The information from your child that we wish to use is referred to as 'biometric information' (see next paragraph).
 Under the Protection of Freedoms Act 2012 (sections 26 to 28), we are required to notify each parent of a child and obtain the written consent of at least one parent before being able to use a child's biometric information for an automated system.